Rugby union in Canada: Rugby World Cup

 The Canadian national men's team have competed in every world cup since the first tournament held in 1987, until 2023 when they failed to qualify.
 The team's best result came during the 1991 tournament, held in the United Kingdom, when they reached the quarter finals beating out Fiji and Romania before narrowly losing 19–13 to France in the pool stage then New Zealand in the quarter final.

 Canada managed only one win in the 1987 Rugby World Cup (against Tonga).
 They also managed only a single win in 1995 Rugby World Cup (against Romania) 1999 Rugby World Cup (against Namibia) and the 2003 Rugby World Cup (against Tonga).
 Canada could only manage a draw in the 2007 Rugby World Cup (against Japan), but in the 2011 Rugby World Cup managed a win (against Tonga) and a draw (against Japan).

 The performance and ranking of the national men's team has been in a steady decline since 1991, and the leadership of the sport has been unwilling, or unable, to make the necessary adjustments to reverse this decline.

-Canadian women's rugby by contrast has been very successful and internationally competitive for the last several years.
+Canadian women's rugby has been internationally competitive, ranking in the top five for the last several years.